Sage/streamlinejs/README.md

 # Compiling and writing loaders

-You can also set up your code so that it can be run directly with `node` or `coffee.
+You can also set up your code so that it can be run directly with `node` or `coffee`.
 You have two options here:

 The first one is to compile your source with `_node -c` or `_coffee -c`: